 II.
-TOP Opportunities
+TOPS OPPORTUNITIES

-- A. TOPs State testing Physical Abilities and Skill Testing - State TOPs testing must be conducted annually in June and/or July. - B. TOPs National testing Physical Abilities and Skill Testing - National TOPs testing will be conducted annually in September or October. - C. National TOPs Team Training Camp is offered to: - 1.
-Qualified athletes in the 8-10 year old divisions. - 2.
+- A. TOPS State testing Physical Abilities and Skill Testing - State TOPS testing must be conducted annually in June and/or July. - B. TOPS National testing Physical Abilities and Skill Testing - National TOPS testing will be conducted annually in September or October. - C. National TOPS Team Training Camp is offered to: - 1.
+Qualified athletes in the 8-10 year-old divisions. - 2.
 Coaches of qualified 7-year old athletes.
 (The 7-year old athletes do not travel to camp.) - 3.
-National TOPs Team Training Camp will be conducted annually in December. - D. An Invitational TOPs Training Camp will be conducted in December.
-Those athletes who did not qualify to the TOPs National Team will be invited in rank order from the National Testing results to attend a training camp at their own expense.
-Additional open TOPs camps may be conducted throughout the year.
+National TOPS Team Training Camp will be conducted annually in December. - D. An Invitational TOPS Training Camp will be conducted in December.
+Those athletes who did not qualify to the TOPS National Team will be invited in rank order from the National Testing results to attend a training camp at their own expense.

+Additional open TOPS camps may be conducted throughout the year.

 III.
-Awards
+AWARDS

-- A. National Certificates and T-shirts are presented to all athletes participating at National Testing. - B. The National TOPs A Team is provided with a training camp (all expenses paid for each athlete), and apparel.
-For more information about the TOPs Program and testing dates, contact your designated TOPs State Manager of the USA Gymnastics Women's Managing Director of Athlete and Coaching Programs.
+- A. National Certificates and T-shirts are presented to all athletes participating at National Testing. - B. The National TOPS A Team is provided with a training camp (all expenses paid for each athlete) and apparel.
+For more information about the TOPS Program and testing dates, contact your designated TOPS State Manager or the Vice President of Women's Program.

-The TOPs information, which includes testing forms, is available on the TOPs website. https://usagym.org/pages/women/pages/index.html - click on TOPs.
+The TOPS information, which includes testing forms, is available on the TOPS website.